 The most common problem encountered in diabetic patients with less thyroid care is an unusual swelling of the feet and the region around the ankles.
 These tend to be highly painful and are caused by the weakening of the muscles which is a common symptom in diabetic patients.

-If you notice that the edges of your toe nails subside into the skin, it is probable that diabetic foot problems have already swerved in.
+If you notice that the edges of your toenails subside into the skin, it is probable that diabetic foot problems have already served in.
 This symptom may cause a lot of pain by cutting into the inner skin of the toe thus creating infection and swelling conditions.

 This is a condition arising out of fungus infection and usually results in painful swelling and redness followed by itching, not to mention the kind of infection that it may ultimately result in.
 This is one of the most common foot problems in diabetic patients and essential care should be taken to prevent the same.

 As already cited, diabetes causes the weakening of the muscles and the nerves.
 Hammertoes are one such effect.
 This condition witnesses the bending of the toe because of the weakened tendons thus resulting in the curling of the toes of the feet.
 Hammertoes are an obstacle to walking and most often pave the way for the other foot problems.

 The treatment in this case varies from problem to problem.
 Mild infections of the foot require antibiotics or medicines that work against fungal infections.
 More severe problems may require surgical debridement.
 Gangrene prevention treatments are available to prevent them from spreading or becoming infected.
 In extremely severe cases, the foot may have to be amputated.
 Further relief for foot problems comes from wearing proper footwear or orthotic devices.

 Hence, it is highly essential to have proper thyroid care and reduce the risk of diabetes for the same.
 If these foot problems are not treated early, they may lead to serious cases of amputations.
 Please consult the doctors accordingly for the same.